encourageat/blog/_posts/2024-01-15-Start-Keycloak-using-Docker.md

 C:\Docker>
 ```

-With the below command we actually stopped the container in docker-compose.yml
+With the below command we actually stopped the container deployed through docker-compose.yml
 ```
 docker-compose -f docker-compose.yml down
 ```